jpskycak/wedding/docs/source/event.rst

 \

 * **Registry?** Your presence is the only gift we need :D
+\

+* **Livestream?** For those who can not attend, our photographer will set up a livestream of the ceremony.
+We will update the link here when we have it.

 Questions?
 Feel free to email sgkulkarni02@gmail.com or jpskycak@gmail.com.